Kapil7982/NeedInDeed/README.md

 # NeedInDeed An E-commerce Application Rest Api

 This is an E-commerce Spring Boot Application. which is use to buy or sell the products through different buyer and sellers.
+We can perfrom all the CRUD operation in this application such as Create, Read, Update and Delete.

 ## This is a Mini project, completed by me with in 2 weeks.